 Communication, consultation and consent

-Indigenous people should be consulted on the use and representation of their cultural heritage.
+First Nations people should be consulted on the use and representation of their cultural heritage.
 Consider the following:

 - Consultation with a community is not simply a formality – the perspective of the community should determine the appropriate course of action.